One Clock Blog

 The third clock was a cute green plastic thing that I found on an obscure Japanese website.
 It was around $35 for the clock and another $20 to ship it to the states.
 The low fidelity bird call alarms and variable volume made me less likely to want to throw it out the window in the morning.
 But it still ran on two AA batteries (no cord) and the glow in the dark hands weren’t readable at night.
 Furthermore, it was just another piece of cheaply made plastic with more batteries that was destined to quickly end up in the landfill with everything else.

 Three swings, three strikes.
 I started to see where this was headed — an endless, frustrating stream of badly designed, landfill-bound junk that was ultimately going to stand between me and a good night’s sleep.
 I stuck with the Japanese bird clock while I continued my search — scouring the interwebs, Ebay, Etsy, design boutiques, museum stores, asking friends if they knew of an alarm clock that wasn’t just awful.
-While traveling I paid close attention to the clocks in my hotel rooms (all awful) and seeking out specialty shops that would surely have something good.
+While traveling I paid close attention to the clocks in my hotel rooms (all pretty awful) and seeking out specialty shops that would surely have something good.
 But nothing came close to checking all the boxes on my list.
-Even the classic, ubiquitous designs that Dieter Rams did for Braun fell short.
+Even the classic, ubiquitous designs that Dieter Rams did for Braun fell short, in that the alarm tones are a sterile digital beep, and almost all of them run on batteries.

 As a commercial photographer, I had been solving creative problems for my clients for over two decades -- helping them find visual solutions that communicate their messages effectively.
 And I eventually realized that I was subconsciously redirecting a lot of my creative energy to solving this clock problem.